I got in trouble for playing football - Nali

 As a child Hazel Nali constantly got in trouble for playing football.

-The goalkeeper was the hero last week as Zambia qualified for their first ever Women's World Cup, with the 2023 tournament kicking off in Australia and New Zealand on 20 July next year.
+The goalkeeper was the hero last week as Zambia qualified for their first ever Women's World Cup, with the 2023 tournament kicking off in Australia and New Zealand on 20 July.

 But growing up she was at odds with her parents - who preferred her to focus on studying rather than football.